 Myrrh is a natural resin extracted from the tree Commiphora myrrha across the Middle East and parts of Africa.
-Like frankincense it is an antimicrobial.
-It is also widely used as an palliative for bruises, arthritis, sprains and toothaches.
+Like frankincense, it is an antimicrobial.
+It is also widely used as a palliative for bruises, arthritis, sprains, and toothaches.
 The ancient Egyptians used Myrrh as incense for their midday temple ritual, as well as medicinally.

-Cinnamon is one of nature’s strongest antimicrobial, used extensively in dressings, and also a treatment for gum ulcers.
-In daily life, tishepes was burned and its oil utilized to permeate clothing and bedding with the scent as an aphrodisiac.
+Cinnamon is one of nature’s strongest antimicrobials, used extensively in dressings, and also a treatment for gum ulcers.
+In daily life, tishepes was burned and its oil was utilized to permeate clothing and bedding with the scent of an aphrodisiac.
 It is utilized in many incense and oil perfumes and infused into soothing massage emollients for the body and feet.

-Mendesian originated in Mendes; the Greek name of the Ancient Egyptian city of Djadwt, also known in Ancient Egypt as Par Ba’nabdjadwt (The Domain of the Ram Lord of Djadwt) and Inpat, is known today as Tell El-Ruba.
-This nile delta city became the capitol of Ancient Egypt’s Late Period.
+Mendesian originated in Mendes; the Greek name of the Ancient Egyptian city of Djadut, also known in Ancient Egypt as Par Ba’anabdjadut (The Domain of the Ram Lord of Djadut) and Inapat, is known today as Tell El-Ruba.
+This Nile Delta city became the capital of Ancient Egypt’s Late Period.
 Mendesian perfume was so popular for thousands of years, that it became known simply as ‘The Egyptian’ by Roman times.

-Ba’anabdjadwt was the god of Mendes, who was consulted by the Divine Tribunal in the Judgment of Horus and Seth.
-Ptah, the creator god of Memphis, took the form of Ba’nabdjadwt in his form of virility in the conception of Ramesses II.
+Ba’anabdjadut was the god of Mendes, who was consulted by the Divine Tribunal in the Judgment of Horus and Seth.
+Ptah, the creator god of Memphis, took the form of Ba’anabdjadut in his form of virility in the conception of Ramesses II.
 It can be worn for creativity, virility, and a favorable court verdict.

-Directions: Shake well to agitate contents.
-Apply to skin and allow scent to develop.
+Directions: Warm the oil.
+Shake well to agitate contents.
+Apply to the skin and allow the scent to develop.